MarieAugerMethe/InformedHSA/README.md

 3. `Bylot_UTM`: folder that contains the files needed for the `Bylot_UTM.shp` shapefile.
 This shapefile contains the land layer around Bylot Island, Nunavut, Canada.
 The original data was downloaded from NOAA: https://www.ngdc.noaa.gov/mgg/shorelines/.
 We use here the full (f) resolution.
+We have simply clipped the original file to be focussed on the area around the study site and have transform the coordinate system to be EPSG:32617 (WGS 84 / UTM zone 17N).

 # Code